omarzatarain/extortion/README.md

 ## REQUIREMENTS

 Install Miniconda and create the environment "extortion" with Python 3.9.
-Install the packages spacy, pandas, scikit-learn, and matplotlib in the environment following the steps:
+Install the packages spacy, pandas, scikit-learn, matplotlib  and pysentimiento in the environment following the steps:

 $conda create --name extortion python=3.9